Upper Caboolture

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Upper Caboolture has four active public transport stops, all of which are bus stops.
-These stops are served by a single route, together offering 109 weekly passenger trips.
-The accessibility of these services is limited, with residents typically living 1012 meters away from the nearest stop.
+Upper Caboolture has four active public transport stops, all providing bus services.
+These stops are served by one route in total, offering 109 weekly passenger trips combined.
+Transport accessibility is limited, with residents typically located 1012 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport at 91%, while train use stands at 5%.
+The average vehicle ownership per dwelling is 2.0, higher than the regional average.

 Frequently Asked Questions - Transport